Nansel Selbol

-Nansel Selbol (born 31 May 1997) is a Nigerian footballer who currently plays for BSK Bijelo Brdo.
+Nansel Selbol (born 31 May 1997) is a Nigerian footballer who plays for BSK Bijelo Brdo.

 Career

 After spending time in Nigeria with locals sides Pawas Soccer Academy, Plateau United and C.O.D.
 United FC, Selbol was given the chance to join the academy team of Sporting Kansas City.
 After a successful season with the academy, scoring 10 goals in 10 games, Selbol joined Kansas City's United Soccer League affiliate Swope Park Rangers on 6 January 2016.
 He scored his first goal for the Swope Park Rangers with the game-winner against Tulsa Roughnecks FC on April 2, 2016.

 In May 2020, Selbol joined Druga HNL side BSK Bijelo Brdo.